ntt-polymul/ntt-polymul/avx2/README.md

 This directory contains our multiplication implementations for the Saber, NTRU and LAC KEMs, which are using 16-bit NTT strategies that are optimized for amd64 CPUs supporting the AVX2 instruction set.
 Also included are the upstream multipliers to compare performance.
+More precisely, the code in the subdirectories ``sabermul'', ``ntrumul'' and ``lacmul'' are copied from the official public-domain AVX2-optimized implementations of the Saber, NTRU and LAC KEM, respectively, that were submitted to the NIST PQC standardization process.
+On the other hand the code in the base directory constitutes our new multiplication code.

 ## Build Instructions